vwalker04/biz/serverless-contact-form/README.md

 **Note**: Ensure you deploy when you make changes to files within the `serverless-contact-form` directory.
 Look to automate this step in CI.

+Make sure you have `aws` CLI installed and if not logged in you may need to run `aws configure`.

 Test locally: `yarn sls invoke local --function staticSiteMailer --path data.json`